Medicinal Plant Lexicon

 Dosage

-To ensure the effect, Vitex fruit is used in the form of finished medicinal product, the dosage is stated in the package leaflet.
+To ensure the effect, Vitex fruit should be used as a finished medicinal product, the dosage is stated in the patient information leaflet.

 Preparation of a tea